2023 - AUCKLAND COUNCIL ANNUAL BUDGET 2023/2024 - Submission re Budget Shortfall

 The Central Interceptor will eventually be used for only wastewater.
-So additionally work is commencing to remove stormwater from the combined system incrementally long term.
+So additional work is commencing to remove stormwater from the combined system incrementally long term.
 This is starting with separation in Freeman’s Bay, St Marys Bay and Herne Bay.
 Separation in Herne Bay is expected to be completed by 2025.
+NOTE: July 2022 this project to separate in Herne Bay and St Marys Bay has been replaced by a proposal to extend the Central Intercepter to Pt Erin where it will collect all stormwater and sewage and take it to Mangere.
+HBRAI have lobbied successfully to engage an independant engineer to review the project.

 A consultation group has been set up to oversee these plans.
 HBRAI is represented in this group.